umr-lops/cci-seastate-pum/sar.md

 ---
 name: dlr_sar_fig02
 ---
- Example one-year data in 2020 (both S1-A and S1-B in service) WV imagettes 20x20 km imagettes every 100 km, color means density of processed data on 0.2° mesh (correspondes to resolution of the wave model WFWAM reanalysis data)
+ Example one-year ocean data in 2020 (both S1-A and S1-B in service) WV imagettes 20x20 km imagettes every 100 km, color means density of processed data on 0.2° mesh (correspondes to resolution of the wave model WFWAM reanalysis data)

 ```